-The use of medical marijuana, which has come into popularity recently as a mode of treatment for various medical conditions such as chronic pains, anxiety, and epilepsy, has grown and started getting massive acceptance.
+The use of medical marijuana, which has come into popularity recently as a mode of treatment for various medical conditions such as chronic pain, anxiety, and epilepsy, has grown and started getting massive acceptance.
 Although the use of medical cannabis provides relief of symptoms in many people, there is an increasing worry about the effects that this substance may have on the mind, especially when used by people with a history of psychiatric disorders.
 Mental health problems triggered by medical marijuana are becoming a growing concern, and with the rising number of states legalizing medical and recreational cannabis usage, it is critical to investigate possible risks of marijuana usage, at least referring to its long-term effects and possible connections with mental disorders.

 Concepts About the Endocannabinoid System and Cannabis